mrakgr/Trading-Journal/journal_2025.md

 5:20pm. ![](images/image-1964.png)

 I really want to take a break, but this is exactly the interesting part of the book for me.
 I wonder what sort of assumptions they will bring into this?

+5:25pm.
+Goddamnit.
+I hate it how the boredom of the past two days that I've experience is now impacting me negatively now that I've come to the interesting parts.

+5:30pm.
+Let me focus on this as much as I can today and I'll go into this more in depth tomorrow.